 Sum Up

 While fixing a blown head gasket can be expensive, it is generally worth it if the car is in good condition otherwise and has sentimental or financial value to the owner.
-Preventing head gasket failure through proper maintenance and avoiding overheating the engine can save money in the long run.
+Preventing head gasket failure through proper maintenance and avoiding engine overheating can save money in the long run.

 - A blown head gasket can cause serious engine problems and be costly to repair.

-- Symptoms include white smoke from exhaust, overheating, and coolant loss.
+- Symptoms include white smoke from the exhaust, overheating, and coolant loss.

-- Diagnose with compression or coolant pressure test.
+- Diagnose with a compression or coolant pressure test.

 - Decide based on car’s age, condition, value, and sentimental attachment.